 - Turn off the engine.
-Before you get started replacing the car battery on your Mazda 5, step one is to turn off the ignition.
+Before replacing the car battery on your Mazda 5, step one is to turn off the ignition.
 Mazda can be sensitive to voltage drops, and keeping the key in the ignition can cause electrical problems.

 - Open hood.
 Pull the hood release to open the hood.

 - Locate Battery.
 In your Mazda 5, the battery is located in the engine bay.